Back

 How does RTSP work?

 After being published in 1998, RTSP quickly became the leading protocol for audio and video streaming.
-And though it has since been eclipsed by HTTP-based technologies, it remains the protocol of choice for the surveillance and video conferencing sectors due to its compatibility across many devices.
+And though it has since been eclipsed by HTTP-based technologies, it is still widely adopted across use cases including IP cameras, robotics, and IoT devices due to its simple design, compatibility across devices, and low latency.

 RTMP and RTSP were leading protocols of their time but have been largely replaced by HTTP-based and adaptive bitrate streaming technologies which are easier to scale to the demands of large broadcasts.